NautilusTrader

 reduce_onlySpot requires spot_account_type=Margin (margin orders only).

 quote_quantity-Spot only.
-Volume in quote currency (viqc).
+Volume in quote currency (viqc); REST routed.

 display_qty-Spot only.
 Iceberg orders (displayvol).